gvwilson/thirdbit/src/fiction/makers-return/index.md

 He blew a raspberry through the speaker.
 "Fat chance.
 They're lucky they can get even one suit working any more.
-By the time they let us try
-we'll be lucky if there's a pair of gloves left.
 Bet you something goes kablooie while he's out there.
 I saw that happen in virtual once.
 The guy's head swelled up and—"